eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 Not necessarily.
 This is ultimately a philosophical question about what we want from our elections.
 I cannot claim that B is a provably better candidate than A. However, here is the kicker: nobody can claim that A *is* a Condorcet winner in the first place, because Approval voting does not capture that information.

 The internal consistency instead will show that 9% more voters found B acceptable, and A unacceptable than vice versa.
 "You can't prove B is not the Condorcet winner"!
 The internal consistency of Approval voting guarantees that B beats A in a head-to-head matchup based on the expressed dichotomous preferences of the electorate.
-This protects the method by ensuring legitimacy of the winner, even if the result might have differed under a ranked Condorcet method.
-The potential failure is "invisible" to the public, preserving trust in the system, because the actual winner, while not the ranked Condorcet winner, is still the candidate who was most broadly acceptable to the electorate, which is its own strong claim to legitimacy.
+Because there's no ranked data to consult, voters see a clear winner based on the only information available: who earned the most approval.
+This transparency preserves trust, even if the outcome might differ from a hypothetical Condorcet method.
+In short, the question the system asks is simply different from a Condorcet method, but both consistently pick the most legitimate candidate based on the question the ballot asks.

 One might object that this is a weakness.
 That we have swindled the true Condorcet winner out of their rightful victory by destroying information.
 However, this cuts both ways.
 A Condorcet method might elect a candidate who is truly unacceptable to a large portion of the electorate, just because they are preferred by a slight majority in head-to-head match-ups.
 Ranked ballots destroy acceptability information, and thus cannot guarantee that the Condorcet winner is actually acceptable to the electorate.
 We must choose which information to preserve, and which to destroy.

-I extend my hand to those who argue for Condorcet methods: even *if* you are not convinced that a non-Condorcet winner, who manages to be more broadly acceptable than the true ranked Condorcet winner isn't the right candidate to win, Approval still manages to elect the true Condorcet winner a majority of the time in practice, in return for the benefit of far greater simplicity, practicality, and trustworthiness.
+I extend my hand to those who argue for Condorcet methods: even *if* you are not convinced that a non-Condorcet winner, who manages to be more broadly acceptable than the true ranked Condorcet winner, should win, Approval still manages to elect the true Condorcet winner a majority of the time in practice, in return for the benefit of far greater simplicity, practicality, and trustworthiness.
 That is, I argue Approval voting is "good enough" of a "Condorcet approximation", while being far more practical.

 A simpler method, more practical, Condorcet-efficient (a strong majority of the time), all the while maintaining that strong internal consistency, guaranteeing the legitimacy just as a Condorcet method would, while being simple enough that voters would *actually be able to TRUST it*.
 This is the ultimate compromise.